DFE-Digital/get-into-teaching-api-ruby-client/gem/docs/MailingListApi.md

 Adds a new member to the mailing list.

-Adds a new member to the mailing list.
-A new candidate will also be created if a matching candidate can not be found.
+If the `CandidateId` is specified then the existing candidate will be added to the mailing list, otherwise a new candidate will be created.

 ### Example
 ```ruby